theophani/SoundCloud-Shortcode/soundcloud-shortcode/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Now uses oEmbed to get the embed code from SoundCloud, which is more future-proof.
+* Added the option to use oEmbed

 = 1.2.1 =
 * Removed flash fallback HTML